opticaliqlusion/pypdf/README.md

 # pypdfparse

-A PDF parser built on lex, useful for deep inspection and analysis of PDFs ([1]).
+A PDF parser built on lex, useful for deep inspection and analysis of PDFs.

 ### Parsing